 2 May, Psalm 22:25-31.
 ‘In the presence of your people’, TiS 727, is a good sing.
 However, the version in Psalms for All Seasons PFAS 22F has three verses rather than one+lai lai.
 (Maybe you prefer one+lai lai?)
 The counter melody is also written as a descant which might suit our flute and recorder players.

 9 May, Psalm 98.
 TiS 56 offers a non-responsorial setting from the old Scottish Psalter of 1650.
 However the language is dated and non-inclusive.
 PFAS 98B is fun, although the refrain might be a little long for a congregation learning it on the spot.
 A short and easy refrain is found in TiS 166.
 The preferred choice at this stage is to use this with the psalm verses replacing those in the hymn book.
 Here’s another easy option:

 16 May, Psalm 1.
 A swinging Spanish song in Psalms for All Seasons 1E is very tempting: ‘How blest the people’.
 Roll up!
 (TiS also goes ethnic with a Thai tune.)

 23 May, Psalm 104:24-34, 35b.
 Together in Song 65 includes half a dozen verses from the set reading.
 Close enough.
 The refrain should be familiar, and verses set to a double tone are suitable for a cappella voices.
-The men’s quartet?
+Our arrangement is for three parts a cappella.

 30 May, Psalm 29.
 Trinity Sunday.
 TiS 17 is readily available but it might be time for a Taizé chorus.
 Turn to 713, a lovely setting, and again very suitable for SATB or TTBB.